renesugar/k_elda_archive/docs/_GettingStarted.md

 Additionally, when choosing a machine instance size, keep in mind that some providers have a free tier for certain instance types.

+If you are unsure about how to answer any of the questions, the default values are appropriate for this tutorial.

 For more information about `quilt init`, see [the documentation](#init).

 It is also possible to use the